debdattamandalin/debdattamandalin/README.md

 ---

 ### ✨ About Me
-- 🧊 Mostly emotionless, sometimes 5% anger (according to friends lol)
+- 🧊 Mostly emotionless, sometimes 5% anger (according to friends)
 - 🌱 Learning **C and Python** this semester (college syllabus)
 - 🎨 Very interested in **UI, layouts, and how websites/apps are designed**
 - 🛠️ Want to build cool + useful apps once my basics get stronger